Why live without money?

-Water: harvesting rainwater off local roofs where possible using repurposed plastic food grade tanks and using town water (although it has impacts)
+Water: harvesting rainwater where possible using repurposed plastic food grade tanks and using town water (although it has impacts)

 Phone: using second-hand phones gifted by people who no longer need them and gifted credit as a Christmas present that lasts for a year

 Internet: mostly accessed at friend’s places and sometimes through the local library

 Toilet paper: I use coffee-stained, waste, café serviettes for brown waste and handmade cloths for pee.

-Toiletries: many people have passed onto me their leftover shampoo bottles and toothpaste tubes which I drain completely, as well as bits of old soap.
-Sometimes unwanted toiletries come my way too.
+Toiletries: many people have passed onto me their leftover shampoo bottles, toothpaste tubes and other unwanted toiletries which I drain completely.
 I now have too much of this stuff and have started passing it on to others.

 Clothes: still using some of the clothes I had in my ‘moneyed’ days and have added to this stock through clothes swaps, the local Really Really Free Market and gifts from friends and family.
 I also sometimes do a bit of sewing and adapting other people’s ‘waste’.